5 Steps to Write a Good Press Release for a ProductHere’s a quick summary on how to go about writing press releases:

 Honestly, you can’t even call this an email.

 The sender has just copied and pasted a general media release.
-He hasn’t even bothered to address the recipient.
+They have not even bothered to address the recipient.

-The email starts with a headline and a body copy that states the news about an event.
+The email in this example above starts with a headline and a body copy that states the news about an event.
 Moreover, the subject line is the press release headline.
 Although the email follows a standard press release template, this is what you should NOT do when sending email pitches to news outlets.

 Most emails like these end up getting blocked!